Learn how governments and authorities can start relying more on journalism to promote the use of open data and its social and economic value.

 In the huge bribery scandal at FIFA last year, the US indicted 14 FIFA officials over “rampant, systemic, and deep-rooted” corruption, especially in accepting bribes for securing that certain nations would host World Cups.
 This is why our sports and investigative Sherlock Holmes should push for more transparency and accountability via data openness.

 It’s not only FIFA that needs opening up data, though.
-The use of banned performance-enhancing substances, as well as the TV and sponsorship deals in all sports, are also worthy of reporting and investigating, and open data, if and when it becomes available, would do a huge favor not only to journalism but also to society and the general public as a whole.
+The use of banned performance-enhancing substances, as well as the TV and sponsorship deals in all sports, are also worthy of reporting and investigating.
+Open data, if and when it becomes available, would do a huge favor not only to journalism but also to the general public.

 Meanwhile, our sports reporter Sherlock is looking through a Semantic Technology magnifying glass to unlock the value of Open Data, Linked Data and Big Data in sports reporting in order to engage more audience and seek truth and transparency.

 In a football analogy, the late Johan Cruyff put it like this:

 You play football with your head, and your legs are there to help you.